Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

 Once the stars are divided into the $L\times L$ deg$^2$ regions, the five astrometric dimensions $(l,b,\varpi,\mu_{\alpha^*},\mu_\delta)$ are standardised in order to balance their importance in the clustering algorithm.
-In our case, we use the \texttt{StandardScaler} method implemented in the \texttt{scikit-learn} Python library \citep{sklearn}, that transforms each dimension to have zero mean and unit variance.
+In our case, we used the \texttt{StandardScaler} method implemented in the \texttt{scikit-learn} Python library \citep{sklearn}, which transforms each dimension to have zero mean and unit variance.